 All photos and information used in this blog belong to NBC, FOX, ABC Family, Crisis, Red Band Society, Twisted, IMDB, Adam Mitch, Avan Jogia, Maddie Hasson, Kylie Bunbury, John Ziffren, David Babcock, Adam Milch, Gavin Polone, Charles Pratt Jr., Nathan Folks, Erin Maher, Anatoli Tadesse, Kathy Lindsberg, David Grace, David Hartle, Pariah Television, ProdCo Original, Basement Plays Entertainment, ABC Family Original Productions, Disney-ABC Domestic Television, Rand Ravich, Gillian Anderson, Rachael Taylor, Lance Gross Dermot Mulroney, Phillip Noyce, Far Shariat, 20th Century FOX Television, Ravich-Shariat Productions, 20th Television, play.google.com, amazon.com, Red Band Society, FOX, Polseres vermelles, Albert Espinosa, TV3, Octavia Spencer, Astro, Dave Annable, Ciara Bravo, Zoe Levin, Griffin Gluck, Rebecca Rittenhouse, Charlie Rowe, Nolan Sotillo, Wilson Cruz, Darren Kagasoff, Thomas Ian Nicholas, Jes Macallan, Jessica Lu, John Allen Nelson, Marin Hinkle, Bertila Damas, Darryl Frank, Justin Falvey, Sergio Aguero, Jason Ensler, Jeannine Renshaw, Rina Mimoun, Margaret Nagle, Steven Spielberg, ABC Studios, Amblin Television, Filmax International, and all companies, individuals, corporations, managers, writers, producers, and/or businesses that should receive credit for anything mentioned in this blog post, and all original owners.
 I do not own anything in this blog.
 If any people, corporations, businesses, companies, etc, were not previously given credit for their work, they are given credit now and their previous absence was unintentional.
 All opinions expressed in this blog are my own.
 I wrote this blog for entertainment purposes and no copyright infringement is intended.

-Hello people of the internet!!!
+Hello, people of the internet!!!
 On today’s ‘Monday Memos we’re going to talk about one of the best parts of fall… Halloween movies.
-Technically we could watch these movies at any point of the year, but there’s just something about fall that makes these movies even better.
+Technically we can find the upcoming horror movies on sites like HellHorror.com – New Horror Movies.
 Now even though there are always new movies that come out during this time of the year, I thought that it would be fun to make a list of 5 Halloween movies that we already know are awesome (and honestly fall would feel empty without).
-I will say that there won’t be any “horror” or “scary” movies on here because I want to keep the list very family friendly, so you can feel comfortable watching any of these movies with your entire family.
+If you use vpn for torrenting, then I think it might be easier for you to locate and download these movies.
+However, I will say that there won’t be any “horror” or “scary” movies on here because I want to keep the list very family-friendly, so you can feel comfortable watching any of these movies with your entire family.
 So now let’s get to the list!
 Ready?
 Ok, let’s go!!!

 5) Pooh’s Huffalump Halloween Movie: